the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 A functional overview of the project's parts/modules can also be included.
 Ideally, your OSH project would be designed using a free and open source software application, to maximize the ability of others to view and edit it.
 It is essential to share these original design files, in both original and accessible ready-to-view formats.
-The type of parts can also be mentionned with unambiguous reference, between, custom parts (e.g. developed as a result of this or another project), off-the-shelf parts (e.g. screws) or (maybe proprietary) complex modules (for example, a single board computer).
+The type of parts can also be mentionned with unambiguous reference, between, custom parts (developed as a result of this or another project), off-the-shelf parts  (like screws) or (maybe proprietary) complex modules (for example, a single board computer).

 -  **Software and firmware**: You should share any code or firmware required to operate your hardware.
 This will allow others to use it with their hardware or modify it along with their modifications to your hardware.